proyecto26/animatable-component/readme.md

 </animatable-component>
 ```

-To animate things you can use the `createAnimatableComponent` utility:
+To animate things you can use the `createAnimatableComponent` utility.

 ```
 import {